SimplexCC/sell-docs/source/includes/reference/_crypto-check-notify-status.md

 # crypto-check-notify-status #

-A notification, from you to Simplex, that the status of a crypto-check process has changed.
+A notification, from you to Simplex, that the status of a crypto-check has changed.

 ## Synopsis ##